-Foxwood Tax Search identifies the top tax minds in the continent for our select clientele, comprising the largest tax departments in Canada.
+Foxwood Tax Search identifies the top tax minds in the continent for our select clientele, comprising the largest tax departments in Canada and the United States.
 For high-end tax talent of every level Chief Tax Officers, VPs of Tax, Senior Tax Analysts, Tax Directors, and more contact us today!

 |Posted in: Tax Teams|

 You're an up-and-coming tax professional looking for a new position that meets your lofty standards.

 After all, you're an international tax law wiz, are a master of compliance, who drastically reduced your last company's effective tax rate, and possess a wealth of IT knowledge, just because you're so well-rounded.